hhoke/blog/fabric_deploy_migration.md

 ### Just Enough Magic

 Less magic means less strange workarounds to deal with the magic.
-Groups and explicit connections in particular allowed me to do a lot of neat things (see section on [Blessed Groups Retry Logic](#blessed-groups-retry-logic)).
+Groups and explicit connections in particular allowed me to do a lot of neat things (see section on [Blessed Retry Logic](#blessed-retry-logic)).
 I *love* the fact that Groups can be operated on as if they are lists of Connections.
 Plus, Paramiko still just works (though unfortunately, [not in some people's virtualenvs](https://github.com/paramiko/paramiko/issues/1181)).